-LONDON: Copper prices fell on Tuesday, pressured by fears of slowing global economic growth that also pulled down equities, though a weakening dollar helped to limit losses.
+LONDON: Copper prices fell on Tuesday, pressured by fears of slowing global economic growth that also pulled down equities and oil, though a weakening dollar helped to limit losses.

 Prices hit a seven-month low of $8,938 on May 12 but rebounded as the dollar weakened from 20-year highs, making metals cheaper for buyers with other currencies.

 “Central banks are maintaining their hawkish stance to try to kill inflation, and killing inflation will also kill the economy,” said WisdomTree analyst Nitesh Shah, predicting further price pressure in the coming months.